real-time-face-emotion/cnn-emotion-detector/README.md

-Fork this repo.
+1.Fork this repo.

-Make a new branch (git checkout -b cool-new-feature).
+2.Make a new branch (git checkout -b cool-new-feature).

-Tweak the code and commit (git commit -m "Added awesome stuff").
+3.Tweak the code and commit (git commit -m "Added awesome stuff").

-Push it (git push origin cool-new-feature).
+4.Push it (git push origin cool-new-feature).

-Open a pull request!
+5.Open a pull request!

 Keep it clean—follow PEP 8 style and add comments so I can follow along.

-License
+### License

 This is under the MIT License—feel free to use it, tweak it, whatever!
 Check the LICENSE file for the details.
 (Add a LICENSE file with MIT terms if you haven’t yet.)